 This subject introduces landscape architecture students to ecological thinking, including methods for viewing, experiencing and understanding nature and natural systems.
-Students will be exposed to ecology as a scientific enterprise and body of knowledge, as well as other equally valid methods for engaging with nature, such as Aboriginal understandings of Country.
-Consideration will be given to how these differing cultural perspectives shape our relationship to nature.
+Students are exposed to ecology as a scientific enterprise and body of knowledge, as well as other methods for engaging with nature, such as Aboriginal understandings of Country.
+Consideration is given to how these differing cultural perspectives shape our relationship to nature.

-Students will be introduced to the various phenomena that threaten ecosystems, such as climate change, human-exacerbated bushfires, invasive species, habitat destruction and fragmentation.
-Furthermore, they will explore different management/conservation strategies, including those practiced by Aboriginal cultures for millennia and latest perspecitives in the scientific community.
-In doing so, they will consider how we can become better custodians of the landscape.
+Students are introduced to the various phenomena that threaten ecosystems, such as invasive species, habitat destruction and fragmentation, human-exacerbated bushfires and climate change.
+They explore different management/conservation strategies, including those practiced by Aboriginal cultures for millennia and latest perspectives in the scientific community.
+In doing so, they consider how we can become better custodians of the landscape.

-The learning will combine on-campus lectures and tutorials with several field trips across the Sydney region.
-These trips will enable students to experience, observe, document and analyse ecological communities and to thereby understand the complex, interdependent and evolving relationships that occur among organisms (including humans).
+The learning combines on-campus lectures and tutorials with several field trips across the Sydney region.
+These trips enable students to experience, observe, document and analyse ecological communities and to thereby understand the complex, interdependent and evolving relationships that occur among organisms (including humans).